wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 cache, since the misprediction has already been identified, and the fetcher can simply abort the fetch request.
 Otherwise, we keep sending request to the L1 instruction cache `lineSize / FETCH_BYTES_PER_CYCLE` cycles later.
 This delay is to model the frontend fetcher's bandwidth limit, which is often smaller than cache line size (16 bytes on Nehalem).
+It is also noted by code comment that at most five blocks are fetched from the wrong path.
+This number is merely from experience on average misprediction penalty.

+Note that wrong path fetching does not change the timing of any uops in the current basic block.
+The author claimed in code comment that wrong path fetching mainly models the contention on the cache hierarchy, such as cache misses due to unnecessary code fetch. zSim also does not model the branch target buffer (BTB) which predicts the branch path PC.
+It is assumed that if branch outcome is correctly predicted, the next basic block can be fetched immediately after that.